CartoDB/documentation/app/content/analytics-toolbox-bq/examples/computing-us-airport-connections-and-route-interpolations.md

 ### Generating connections

-In this example we will showcase how easily we can compute all the paths that interconnect the main four US airports using the Analytics Toolbox.
+In this example we will showcase how easily we can compute all the paths that interconnect the main four US airports using the [transformations](/analytics-toolbox-bq/sql-reference/transformations/) module from the Analytics Toolbox.

 ```sql
 WITH data AS(